DaCandyCorn/C-Text-Based-Adventure/textBasedAdventure/src/script/README.md

 (Left Decision) You approach the source of the light, it is a tavern with a sign hanging out front.
 The sign reads “The Kings Head” You have 3 options from this point, you can go back the way you came , you may enter the tavern or you can investigate the side alley(void move to), if you investigate the side alley you can enter the cellar to the tavern only if you have the key from the shopkeeper, inside the cellar you can find an important secret item (Guards Dagger)  once you exit it again leaves you with the choice to go back or to enter the tavern , if you enter the tavern you can interact with sus man.
 The sus man happens to be the leader of the resistance, he will tell you the resistances plan and you can choose to assist him or leave

-If you help the resistance you will be thrown in jail and your run will end
+You help the resistance you will be thrown in jail and your run will end

-If you leave you can go and tell the king of the resistance which will solve the world conflict and teleport you back but you won't save the people from the tyrant, however if you collected the blade from the cellar you are given the option to slay the king in the meeting solving the conflict with the good ending and teleporting you back through the wormhole ending the Victorian chapter
+When you leave you can go and tell the king of the resistance which will solve the world conflict and teleport you back but you won't save the people from the tyrant, however if you collected the blade from the cellar you are given the option to slay the king in the meeting solving the conflict with the good ending and teleporting you back through the wormhole ending the Victorian chapter

 ## Futuristic